-NCBI 0307 Non-Course Based Option - Integrated Reading and Writing II NCBO 3:3:0
+Non-Course Based Option - Integrated Reading and Writing II NCBO

 Integration of critical reading and academic writing skills.
 This course is an intensive bridge program and provides individualized instruction for students in preparation for college-level courses.
-TSI Placement; this course must be successfully completed with a "C" or better to satisfy TSI requirements
+TSI Placement; this course must be successfully completed with a "C" or higher to satisfy TSI requirements